 No, while there are plenty of fragrance shops and department stores around the world still offering you coffee beans to sniff in between perfume spritzes, it has been scientifically proven that the little caffeinated seeds DO NOT cleanse your whiffing palate.
 Just ask Dr. Alexis Grosofsky of Beloit College's Department of Psychology, she conducted the study which can be found here.

 There is no way to prevent this natural process from occurring.
 The only action you can take is to reset your sense of smell.
 The best way to do that?
 To get back to your original (ol)factory settings, simply step outside of the area and walk back in or bury your nose into the crook of your elbow and take a deep breath of good old unscented human flesh.

-So, the next time you walk into your neighbors' house, and they are unfazed (and unapologetic) by the awful pet odour, whilst you are cringing your nose…you will know why.
+So, the next time you walk into your neighbor's house, and they are unfazed (and unapologetic) by the awful pet odor, whilst you are cringing your nose… you will know why.